pythonSnake5036/quickjs-tools/README.md

 cmake --build build --config Release
 ```

-Add the `-j` argument to run multiple compilation jobs in parallel,
+Add the `-j` argument to run multiple compilation jobs in parallel;
-for example. `cmake --build build --config Release -j 4` will run 4 jobs in parallel.
+for example, `cmake --build build --config Release -j 4` will run 4 jobs in parallel.

 Built executables will be available in the `build/` folder.